 The NHS is one of Britain’s proudest achievements.
 And today its staff do a superb job treating record numbers of patients.
 Quite rightly, people to want to protect our NHS when it is under pressure but in doing this they also need to allow it to change and improve.

 Since 1948, the NHS has constantly adapted itself and it must continue to do so as the world and our health needs also change.
-We are now able to treat people with new drugs and clinical care that wasn’t available in the past.
+We are now able to treat people with new drugs and treatments that weren’t available in the past.
 As life expectancy increases, so do the ailments of old age and there are now more people with chronic conditions like heart failure and arthritis.

-Proposals have now been published for every part of England.
-They are all at different stages and now patients, the public and NHS staff must help to develop and shape them.
+Proposals are all at different stages and now patients, the public and NHS staff must help to develop and shape them.

-Sustainability and Transformation Plans were initially set out in the NHS Shared Planning Guidance and the support implementation of the Five Year Forward View.
-They will be supported by the six national health and care bodies: NHS England, NHS Improvement, the Care Quality Commission (CQC), Health Education England (HEE), Public Health England (PHE) and the National Institute for Health and Care Excellence (NICE).
+Sustainability and transformation partnerships build on collaborative work that began under the NHS Shared Planning Guidance for 2016/17 – 2020/21, to support implementation of the Five Year Forward View.
+They are supported by six national health and care bodies: NHS England; NHS Improvement; the Care Quality Commission (CQC); Health Education England (HEE); Public Health England (PHE) and the National Institute for Health and Care Excellence (NICE).

 You can find out more about the programme by looking at the frequently asked questions page.
 For more details about STPs, email email@example.com.
 You can also join the conversation on Twitter by following: @NHSEngland or by using the hashtag: #futureNHS.